FloppyDisck/Atlas-Ai/README.md

 ### Prerequisites

 Before starting you'll need to have a few libraries installed.
-First open console in the main program folder and then copy the line below and run it.
+NOTE: If youre using a virtualenv make sure to activate it beforehand.
 ```
-pip install -r requirements.txt
+cd bin/
+bash requirements.sh
 ```

 ### Installing